Bachelor of Teaching and Learning (Early Childhood) BTchLn(EarlyChildhood)

 - IELTS (Academic) 7.0, with no individual score below 7.0; or

-As places are limited we strongly recommend that you apply for programme entry as early as possible.
-Applications are due four weeks prior to the commencement of the programme or when places are filled (whichever comes first).
+Applications open in July and are due four weeks prior to the commencement of the programme or when places are filled.

-Download an Application for Programme Entry (PDF, 321KB) or phone the Contact Centre on 0800 VARSITY (827 748).
-This includes the Application to Enrol.
-If your application is approved you will receive an offer of place letter.
+Download an Application for Programme Entry or phone the Contact Centre on 0800 VARSITY (827 748) .

-The BTchLn(EarlyChildhood) requires a total of 360 points made up as follows:
+The BTchLn(EarlyChildhood) requires a total of 360 points made up of courses as follows:

 - Education: 105 points